Suraj Berry

-Vice Admiral Suraj Berry, AVSM, NM, VSM is a serving Flag officer in the Indian Navy.
-He currently serves as the Controller Personnel Services.
-He previously served as Chief of Staff of the Andaman and Nicobar Command.
+Vice Admiral Suraj Berry, PVSM, AVSM, NM, VSM is a former Flag officer in the Indian Navy.
+He last served as the Commander-in-Chief, Strategic Forces Command.
+He previously served as the Chief of Personnel, as the Controller Personnel Services and as Chief of Staff of the Andaman and Nicobar Command.
 He has also commanded the Eastern Fleet and was the Commissioning Commanding Officer of the aircraft carrier INS Vikramaditya.